-Similar to the Pittwater LEP, it is proposed to include objectives within residential zones and business zones.
+Similar to the Pittwater LEP, it is proposed to include objectives within residential zones and business zones as above.
 This will require any consent authority to consider this objective in its assessment of any development application.

-The introduction of health objectives into the LEP will be the first step in promote health considerations within planning and achieving consistency with the Western District Plan.
+The introduction of health objectives into the LEP will be the first step in promoting health considerations within planning and achieving consistency with the Western District Plan.
+In accordance with Local Planning Panel comments from 24 July 2019 it is intended to carefully word the objectives so that they do not form an unnecessary burden in preparing a development application.

-Amendment to Industrial zoning height of building
+• Amendment to Industrial zoning height of building

-An amendment is proposed to all Height of Building maps for land zoned IN 1 General Insustrial and IN 2 Light Industrial under the CLEP 2015.
+An amendment is proposed to all Height of Building maps for land zoned IN1 General Industrial and IN2 Light Industrial under the CLEP 2015.
 Currently the maximum permissible building heights for industrial zones are 12m as outlined in Attachment C. Development Applications received by Council for lots in industrial zones that are for the construction of warehouses and factory units often have to provide a Clause 4.6 variation request to meet the height requirements of the LEP.
 The same applies to development applications for ancillary facilities where the existing building exceeds the limit.